 Track List Stevie Wonder – Have A Talk With God Stevie Wonder – Pastime Paradise Stevie Wonder – Living Just Enough For The City Stevie Wonder – Superstition Stevie Wonder – You Haven’t Done Nothin’ Stevie Wonder – Ebony Eyes Stevie Wonder – Summer Soft (OHM Collective EDIT) Stevie Wonder – All Day Sucker Stevie Wonder – I Wish Stevie Wonder – That Girl Stevie Wonder – Sir Duke Stevie Wonder – Boogie On Reggae Woman Stevie Wonder – Signed Sealed Delivered I’m Yours Stevie Wonder – Black Man Stevie Wonder – Do I Do Stevie Wonder – Isn’t She Lovely Stevie Wonder – Another Star Stevie Wonder – Confusion Stevie Wonder – Masterblaster (Jammin’) Stevie Wonder – Part-Time Lover

-The Wonder Dream Concert held on October 4, 1975 at Kingston's National Stadium is one of three events on the Holiday Jamaica package scheduled from September 29, 1975 through October 5, 1975.
-The concert is a benefit concert for the Jamaican Institute for the Blind and is opened by Third World.
-Harold Melvin & The Bluenotes are scheduled to play but do not show.
+The Wonder Dream Concert held on October 4, 1975 at Kingston’s National Stadium was one of three events on the Holiday Jamaica package scheduled from September 29, 1975 through October 5, 1975.
+The concert was a benefit for the Jamaican Institute for the Blind and featured Third World as the opening act.
+Harold Melvin & The Bluenotes were scheduled to play but did not show.